 1. One-story detached accessory structures used as tool and storage shed, playhouses and similar uses, provided the floor area does not exceed 200 square feet.

 3. Retaining walls that are not over 4 feet in height measured from the grade at the bottom of the wall to the top of the wall.

 4. Water storage tanks supported directly upon grade if the capacity does not exceed 5,000 gallons and the ratio of height to diameter or width does not exceed 2 to 1.

-5. Sidewalks and driveways.
+5. Sidewalks (you may qualify for a grant, see below!) and driveways.